codebulb/SaveActionGroovyScripts/README.md

-# IntelliJ IDEA / Android Studio Save action Groovy scripts Plugin
+# Save action Groovy scripts Plugin for IntelliJ IDEA / Android Studio
 This IntelliJ IDEA / Android Studio plugin allows the user to automatically run custom Groovy scripts when a file is saved / synchronized.
 Any valid Groovy script is supported; moreover, the plugin exposes a simple API to make file handling especially easy, allowing to simply implement source code formatting, file backups, file transformations, and more.
 Groovy script execution can be conditionally enabled / disabled based on a regex check on the path of the file which is saved.

 ## Getting started